greenelab/deep-review/all-sections.md

 [@1G5eCiq4d].
 In recent years, attention has shifted back to neural networks as processing power has allowed deep learning techniques to surge ahead of other machine learning algorithms.
-Our focus is primarily on the downstream applications enabled by these advances.
+Our focus is primarily on the downstream applications enabled by these breakthroughs.

 Several important advances make the current surge of work done in this area possible.
 Easy-to-use software packages have brought the techniques of the field out of the specialist's toolkit to a broad community of computational scientists.
 Additionally, new techniques for fast training have enabled their application to larger datasets [@3qm8sXnB].
-Dropout of nodes, edges and layers makes networks more robust, even when the number of parameters is very large.
-New neural network approaches are also well suited for addressing distinct challenges.
+Dropout of nodes, edges, and layers makes networks more robust, even when the number of parameters is very large.
+New neural network approaches are also well-suited for addressing distinct challenges.
 For example, neural networks structured as autoencoders or as adversarial networks require no labels and are now regularly used for unsupervised tasks.
 In this review, we do not exhaustively discuss the different types of deep neural network architectures.
 A recent book from Goodfellow et al.
 [@yg8NW0K7] covers these in detail.
-Finally, the larger datasets now available are also well suited to fitting the many parameters that exist for deep neural networks.
+Finally, the larger datasets now available are also sufficient for fitting the many parameters that exist for deep neural networks.
 The convergence of these factors currently makes deep learning extremely adaptable and capable of addressing the nuanced differences of each domain to which it is applied.

 ### Will deep learning transform the study of human disease?

-With this review, we set out to address the question: what would need to be true for deep learning to transform how we categorize, study, and treat individuals to maintain or restore health?
+With this review, we set out to address the question: what is needed for deep learning to transform how we categorize, study, and treat individuals to maintain or restore health?
 We choose a high bar for "transform."
 Andrew Grove, the former CEO of Intel, coined the term Strategic Inflection Point to